Des Connor

-Desmond Michael Connor (born 9 August 1935 in Ashgrove, QLD) is an Australian former rugby union halfback who represented internationally both the Australian and New Zealand national rugby union teams.
+Desmond Michael Connor (born 9 August 1935 in Ashgrove, Queensland) is an Australian former rugby union player and coach.
+He played for both the Australia and New Zealand national teams, and later coached Australia.
 He is an inductee in the Australian Rugby Union Hall of Fame.

-Australian rugby career
+Playing career

+Australia

-After taking up the game at the Marist Brothers Ashgrove, Connor honed his skills further with the Brothers club.
+After taking up the game at Marist College Ashgrove, Connor honed his skills further with the Brothers club.
 He made his representative debut for Queensland in 1954 and made further appearances for the state over the next five years.

-He was selected in Australian national squad for the Wallabies 1957–58 Australia rugby union tour of Britain, Ireland and France.
-Connor made his Australian test debut on 4 January 1958 against Wales and played in all five internationals on the Australian tour.
-Later that year he captained the Wallabies in Tests against the New Zealand Māori rugby union team, and then played against the All Blacks on a tour of New Zealand.
+He was selected in Australia national squad for the Wallabies' 1957–58 Australia rugby union tour of Britain, Ireland and France.
+Connor made his Australian test debut on 4 January 1958 against Wales and played in all five internationals on the tour.
+Later that year he captained the Wallabies in Tests against the New Zealand Maori, and then played against the All Blacks on a tour of New Zealand.

-At the start of the 1960s he left Australia to continue his teaching career in New Zealand, teaching at Takapuna Grammar.
+At the start of the 1960s he left Australia to continue his teaching career in New Zealand, working at Takapuna Grammar.

-New Zealand rugby career
+New Zealand

 Following his move to New Zealand he was capped 12 times by the All Blacks, with a record of 10 wins, a draw and a defeat.
 The defeat came in his final match in 1964, against Australia at Wellington.